Nybrogade 6: Christian Reinhardt Chartier

 Margrethe Berthelsen, their five children (aged two to 13) and one maid.
 Karen Søsted, a widow porcelain merchant, resided in the building with her daughter Cecilia Margrethe Heegaard, one maid and two lodgers.
 Samson Salomon, a singer, resided in the building with his wife Ester Uri Cohn, four foster children (aged nine to 20) and two lodgers.
 Juliane Knag, a widow, resided in the building with her three children (aged two to 10) and one maid.
-Jacob Nielsen, a skipper, resided in the building with his wife Boel Andersenand their 10-year-old daughter Maren Kirstine Nielsen.
+Jacob Nielsen, a skipper, resided in the building with his wife Boel Andersen and their 10-year-old daughter Maren Kirstine Nielsen.
 Ane Schiøt, a widow waitress, resided in the building with her daughter Margrethe Schiøt.
 Johan Friderich Schreiber, a master shoemaker, resided in the building with his wife Dorthe Elydia, one shoemaker (employee) and one shoemaker's apprentice.

 The property was listed in the new cadastre of 1806 as No. 3 in Snaren's Quarter.
 It was owned by textile printer Chartier at that time.

 18101850s

 The bookseller Salomon Soldin (1774–1837) resided in the building from 1813 to 1916.
 He later purchased the property at Fortunstræde 1.
 The composer Andreas Peter Berggreen (1801–1880) resided in the building in 1836.
 The building in Nybrogade was heightened with one storey in 1827.

 The building was again heightened in 1827.
 Some sources state that it was heightened with two storeys in 1797 and that the last storey was added in 1827.
 Other sources state that it was heightened with one storey in 1797, 1827 and 1845.
-The census records from 1840 mentions a fourth floor but no ground floor, leaving it open to interpretation weather it was then a four-storey building or a five-storey building with an uninhabited ground floor.
-An illustration of the adjacent building (Oæretræet, Nybrogade 4) from 1840 (see below) does, however, clearly show part of the building with five storeys.
+The census records from 1840 mention a fourth floor but no ground floor, leaving it open to interpretation whether it was then a four-storey building or a five-storey building with an uninhabited ground floor.
+An illustration of the adjacent building (Pæretræet, Nybrogade 4) from 1840 (see below) does, however, clearly show part of the building with five storeys.